-- Businesses who wish to utilise existing on-street parking spaces to establish a parklet. - Surrounding businesses and community members who are interested to understand how business parklets are managed by Council. - Council Authorised Officers who assess applications for business parklets and those Authorised Officers who enforce the Local Law and Business Parklet permit compliance.
+- Businesses who wish to utilise existing on-street parking spaces, either for hospitality or other uses that benefit the community to apply to establish a parklet. - Surrounding businesses and community members who are interested to understand how business parklets are managed by Council. - Council Officers who are assessing applications for business parklets.